 For example, using Flutter, the Onix team successfully built a delivery app with all the required features such as tracking the orders, categories and filters, searching for an item, choosing a restaurant, payment, and many more.

-We use both the latest and proven technologies to ensure a high level of mobile app performance, reliability, and security.
-Based on our 21+ years of experience in mobile app development, we can advise you on the following tech stack:
+Working with tech stack for app development, we use both the latest and proven technologies to ensure a high level of mobile app performance, reliability, and security.
+Based on our 23+ years of experience in mobile app development, we can advise you on the following tech stack:

 Using this tech stack, our developers built various successful mobile apps, for example, a mobile application for self-learning or a unique service application, where users could make a perfect wine match while dining at a particular restaurant.
 Top-notch and state-of-the-art technologies allowed us to build reliable, fully functional, and properly operated mobile app solutions.